 Description

-Cervical cancer begins in the cervix.
-The cervix is the part of the uterus that opens to the vagina.
-Cervical cancer starts out as abnormal cellular changes in the cervix.
-It is therefore is the only gynecological cancer that can be prevented through regular screening.
-Cervical cancer is the second most common cancer in women worldwide, but it is slow-growing and can be caught early with regular Pap tests.
+Cervical cancer is the second most common cancer in women worldwide.
+It is the only gynecological cancer that can be prevented through regular screening.
+Cervical cancer starts out as abnormal cellular changes in the cervix, the part of the uterus that opens to the vagina.
+Cervical cancer is slow-growing and can be caught early with regular Pap tests.

 Risk Factors and Prevention